veer66/entity-gen/README.md

 # entity-gen
-An Emacs Lisp script for generating simple JPA entity/class code
+An Emacs Lisp script for generating simple JPA entity/class code from a PostgreSQL table

 ## Configuration (in .emacs)